elmariachi111/amethon/article/article.md

 ### Paying with ERC20 Stablecoins

-For reasons pointed out in the beginning, payments in ERC20 tokens are slightly more complex from a user's perspective since one cannot simply drop tokens on a contract.
-Instead we must - as nearly anyone with a comparable usecase - first ask the user to give their **permission** that our `PaymentReceiver` contract may transfer their funds and afterwards have them call the actual `payWithEerc20` method on it that transfers the requested funds on behalf of the user.
+For reasons pointed out already, payments in ERC20 tokens are slightly more complex from an user's perspective since one cannot simply drop tokens on a contract.
+Instead we must - as nearly anyone with a comparable usecase - first ask the user to give their _permission_ that our `PaymentReceiver` contract may transfer their funds and afterwards have them call the actual `payWithEerc20` method that transfers the requested funds on behalf of the user.

 Here's the `PayWithStableButton`'s code for giving the permission on a selected ERC20 token: